gurvinder/flappypotato/README.md

 <img src="http://techfutures.org/wp-content/uploads/2016/01/cssi-2.jpg"/>

 ## Google Computer Science Summer Institute(CSSI) Final Project: Flappy Potato
-This is the code for Flappy Potato as written by Gurvinder Singh, Sandra Ibrahim, and Jonathan Edwards.
 This project was completed during our tenure at CSSI NYC 2018.
 This project has been / will be updated for various reasons including but not limited to feature additions, bug fixes, etc.

 * [Getting Started](#getting-started)
 * [Prerequisites](#prerequisites)